 Some people opt to use an out-of-network dentist due to an urgent need for care or because their trusted dentist is not a member of their plan’s network.

-Because out-of-network dentist have not signed a contract to provide care to plan members at a discounted rate, you will pay more for services.
+Because out-of-network dentists have not signed a contract to provide care to plan members at a discounted rate, you will pay more for services.
 Increased fees might not be enough to cause you to switch dentists, but if the cost is your top priority, stick with a dentist who participates in your insurance plan’s network.